auth0-sandbox/auth0-application-development/module02-instructions.md

 We just have to add a request for the token and then leverage it to make API calls.

-1. In the Explorer panel find the *Module 02/Acme* folder, right-click it, and choose *Open in Integrated Terminal" to get a new terminal window in the correct folder.
+1. In the Explorer panel find the *Module 02/Acme* folder, right-click it, and choose *Open in Integrated Terminal* to get a new terminal window in the correct folder.
 Alternatively you could use the current terminal window and issue a *cd ../Acme* command.